 Dim mark is excellent for overcoming opponents with a lot of muscular strength, but you need to learn dim mak at a course from a master willing to teach you.

-Many kungfu styles are well-known for the smaller-sized to defeat the bigger and stronger, and Baguazahgn is one of them.
+Many kungfu styles are well-known for a smaller-sized to defeat a bigger and stronger, and Baguazahgn is one of them.
 You can use Baguazhang techniques and tactics to get to an opponent's side or back to strike him.

 Sometimes, however, my sparring partners will "lock up" with a lot of tension and will not "give" me any force to work with, and I find that very difficult to handle.
 I can handle the situation usually with a combination of superior agility (getting to their sides or back, or simply feinting and striking a different body part) and stamina (simply outlasting their muscular tension), but I do not know if there is a better way to approach this sort of situation.